svenslaggare/gitnotes/README.md

 ## How to guide

-### Creating repository.
+### Creating a repository
 First, create a repository using `gitnotes init <name>`.
 This will create a new git repository in `$HOME/.gitnotes/<name>` and create a configuration file in `$HOME/.gitnotes/config.toml`.

-It's also possible to use an existing git repository (at an arbitrary path) using `gitnotes init <path> --use-existing`
+It's also possible to use an existing git repository (at an arbitrary path) using the `gitnotes init <path> --use-existing` command.

 ### Adding a new note
 To add a new note, use `gitnotes add <path>`.
 This will launch an editor where you can put the initial content of the note.
 After you are done, a commit will be created.
-Remember, the content of a note is just markdown.

 You can also add tags to a note with `--tags x y` argument.

-It is also possible to pipe input instead of launching an editor.
+It is also possible use pipes as input instead.

 ### Editing an existing note
 To edit a note, use `gitnotes edit <path>`.
 This will launch an editor where you can change the content of the note.
+After saving the changes, a new commit will be created.

 ### Running a snippet
 With the `gitnotes run <path>` command, you can run the code blocks that are embedded in the note.
 If you supply the `--save` arguments, the output is stored in the note.